 Concept’s quick guide to the Heat Network Efficiency Scheme

-Government funding is available to help organisations improve existing district heating and communal heating projects.
-This scheme is open to public, private, and third sector organisations across England and Wales.
+Government funding is available to help organisations improve existing district heating and communal heating projects, under the Heat Network Efficiency Scheme.

 What is the Heat Network Efficiency Scheme (HNES)?